Twisting Pushing Edging – Your Skiing Controls

 Something that controls speed

 When you ride your bike you use all three elements in an infinite blend.
 Nothing is ever the same, everything is changing.
-Skiing should be no different.
+Skiing is no different.
+Everything changes, nothing is ever the same.

-To become a truly skilful skier your goal must be to develop versatility in using the steering elements then all these awkward places become so much easier.
+To become a truly skilful skier your goal must be to develop the ability to use all these three skills skilfully.

-At Snoworks we choose to use the three terms TWISTING, PUSHING and EDGING to describe the steering skills.
+At Snoworks we choose to use the three terms TWISTING, PUSHING and EDGING.
 We have found they work brilliantly in practice.
 Most skiers relate to them and more importantly can easily use them to develop their skiing more than they ever thought possible.
 It’s worth bearing in mind different organisations, instructors and coaches may use different terms to explain the same thing.
 As a skier it’s the actions rather than the terms that you need to understand and these actions are:

 Something that twists.